Filmography

 The Three Musketeers (Douglas Fairbanks Pictures) Distributed by: United Artists (1921).
 Length: 12 reels, 11,700 feet.
 New York Premiere: August 28, 1921.
 Director: Fred Niblo.
 Writers: Alexandre Dumas (story [Les Trois Mousquetaires, an 1844 novel]), Lotta Woods (scenario editor), and Edward Knoblock (scenario).
 Cinematography: Arthur Edeson.
 Film Editor: Nellie Mason.
 Assistant Director: Doran Cox.
 Art director: Edward Langley.
 Musical Score: Louis F. Gottschalk.
 Costume Design: Paul Burns.
 Make-up Artist: George Westmore.
 Cast: Douglas Fairbanks, Leon Barry, George Siegmann, Eugene Pallette, Boyd Irwin, Thomas Holding, Sydney Franklin, Charles Stevens, Nigel De Brulier, Willis Robards, Lon Poff, Mary MacLaren, Marguerite De La Motte, Barbara La Marr, Walt Whitman, Adolphe Menjou, and Charles Belcher.
 This film is distributed on DVD by Kino Lorber (USA) and may also be viewed for free online here.

 Synopsis: A malicious plot contrived by the treacherous Cardinal Richelieu (Nigel De Brulier) is afoot in the court of King Louis XIII (Adolphe Menjou).
 The queen, Anne of Austria (Mary MacLaren), has ended her secret romance with the Duke of Buckingham (Thomas Holding), leaving him with a token of their love: a diamond brooch given to her by the king.
 The cardinal witnesses their encounter and, conspiring to besmirch the queen, suggests to the king that she wear the brooch to the court ball.
-The frantic queen’s only hope for salvation lies with three of the king’s musketeers—Athos (Leon Barry), Porthos (George Siegmann), and Aramis (Eugene Pallette)—and D’Artagnan (Douglas Fairbanks), a lowly young man from Gascony who has ventured to Paris to join the ranks of the king’s musketeers and befriended the three musketeers.
+The frantic queen’s only hope for salvation lies with three of the king’s musketeers—Athos (Leon Barry), Porthos (George Siegmann), and Aramis (Eugene Pallette)—and D’Artagnan (Douglas Fairbanks), a lowly young man from Gascony who has ventured to Paris to join the ranks of the king’s musketeers.
 When the three musketeers are captured by the cardinal’s men, D’Artagnan single-handedly retrieves the brooch—after a valiant struggle with the cardinal’s dagger-wielding spy, Milady de Winter (Barbara La Marr)—and preserves the queen’s dignity, gaining admittance into the king’s cadre of musketeers.

 Cinderella of the Hills (Fox Film Corporation) Distributed by: Fox Film Corporation.
 Length: 5 reels, 4,800 feet (later cut to 3,865 feet).
 General Release: October 23, 1921.
 Director: Howard M. Mitchell.
 Writers: John Breckenridge Ellis (story [Little Fiddler of the Ozarks, a 1913 novel]) and Dorothy Yost (scenario).
 Cinematography: George Webber.
 Cast: Barbara Bedford, Carl Miller, Cecil Van Auker, Tom McGuire, Wilson Hummel, and Barbara La Marr Deely.
 No surviving prints of this film are known to exist.